sts10/generated-wordlists/readme.markdown

 I'll note here that at least one list in this project was derived from [this Wikipedia word frequency project](https://github.com/IlyaSemenov/wikipedia-word-frequency/), which uses the MIT license.
 I offer this list under the same license as the other word lists in this project.

+## Related projects

+As a proof-of-concept, I made some [word lists optimized for inputting on smart TVs](https://github.com/sts10/remote-words).

 ## Requests?
 Suggestions?

 Happy to make word lists given reasonable parameters!
 Just create an Issue.